 - Graduate students in a Taft discipline, in the College of Arts & Sciences, and including Economics, currently in the Lindner College of Business; or

 - Tenure-Track faculty as defined in the current UC-AAUP contract, who satisfy the following:

-- Are members of a Taft department in the College of Arts & Sciences, or in department of Economics, currently in the Lindner College of Business, where membership in either the College of Arts & Sciences or the department of Economics shall be determined by the faculty member’s primary bargaining unit appointment; or
+- Are members of a Taft unit in the College of Arts & Sciences, or in department of Economics, currently in the Lindner College of Business, where membership in either the College of Arts & Sciences or the department of Economics shall be determined by the faculty member’s primary bargaining unit appointment; or

-- Hold a joint-appoint, with at least one appointment in a Taft department in the College of Arts & Sciences or in department of Economics, currently in the Lindner College of Business, even where such is a minority-share of the appointment; or
+- Hold a joint-appoint, with at least one appointment in a Taft unit in the College of Arts & Sciences or in department of Economics, currently in the Lindner College of Business, even where such is a minority-share of the appointment; or

 - Members of the College of Arts & Sciences, that hold a terminal advanced degree in a Taft discipline.